 I realized something the other day.
-I have only meet a handful of kind men in my life.
+I have only met a handful of kind men in my life.
 Why is that?

-Of course my experience is not truth.
+Of course, my experience is not a trend.
 Yet when I talk to people, they tell me that they also find it rare to meet kind men.
-In fact, many women have been surprised when I am kind with them.
-To me this is a sad state of business when it is normal for men to be jerks, and people just accept that.
+In fact, many women have been surprised when I am kind to them.
+To me, this is a sad state of business when it is normal for men to be jerks, and people just accept that.

 I don’t understand why anyone tolerates anyone who is unkind.
 To me, being kind is part of being an adult and a nurturing person.
 We are not asked to heal the world, but we can refrain from continuing to damage it.

 Listen I want to make this clear.
 We don’t have to fix others’ problems, but with kindness, we can avoid adding to other people’s burdens.